-The MC leads Council's response to an emergency by establishing an Incident Management Team, based on AIIMS principles.
 The MC maintains a procedure that provides guidance as to when the MEMC may meet prior to or during an emergency and establish the agenda for those meetings.

 MEMC is chaired by the Lord Mayor, or representative, and supported by the MC.
 MEMC maintains Terms of Reference, which are reviewed approximately every two years and noted by SEMC.